gforien/extend-aesr/README.md

 - [x] Open URI `console.aws/ec2/` instead of `console.aws/`
 - [x] Unit tests still pass after my edit
 - [x] Remove the update notice
-- [x] Add debug logs
+- [ ] Add useful debug logs
 - [x] Add an checkbox to hide the sidebar
-- [ ] On opening, go back to last tab with URL like `aws.amazon.com`
+- [x] On opening, go back to last tab with URL like `aws.amazon.com`
-- [ ] On profile change, close all AWS tabs
+- [x] On profile change, close all AWS tabs
 - [x] Open service menu on key pressed
 - [x] Handle simultaneous service switch and role switch
-- [ ] Add icons for the list of services
+- [x] Add icons for the list of services
 - [ ] Add filter support for the list of services
+- [ ] Allow user to edit icons order in JSON
 - [x] Add arrow keys support
+- [x] Add arrow keys support for the list of services
 - [ ] Align account number to the right
 - [ ] Make account numbers selectable
 - [ ] Add a Console entry
 - [x] On message `Failed to fetch user info`, reload the tab
+- [ ] Fix: scroll down when selected service is down below
+- [ ] Tests: fix test createRoleListItem -> profile has minimum properties -> returns li element
+- [ ] Tests: learn to write UT for chrome extension
+- [ ] Package and upload to Web store ?
+- [ ] Make a github.io page with GIFs

 ### How does AESR work ?
 - popup.js